ElvisWong213/Archery-Scorer/README.md

 # Archery Scorer App

 ## Description
 Archery Scorer is a user-friendly mobile application designed for archery enthusiasts to keep track of their scores, analyze their progress, and share their achievements on social media platforms.
-This README file provides an overview of the app's features and instructions for usage.

 ## Features
 1. Sync Data on iPad and iPhone: The app allows you to seamlessly synchronize your data across multiple devices, ensuring that your scores are always up-to-date regardless of the device you are using.